Baduit/ScriptCaller/README.md

 ## How does it work?
 It reads a ruby file and extracts the name of the classes and functions, then it creates an intermediate ruby script in order to be able to have a communication between the C++ executable and the script ruby, then it starts in a thread the script.
 The C++ programme can call the script by telling him which functions/object/classes to use/create with the arguments and then the script sends the response.

+## Why don't you use the Ruby C API?
+The C API is not very well documented, if you want to use it in C++ you need to encapsulate all the C code with raw pointers and stuff like that.
+Type conversion is complicated etc. I think my method is way more easy, in the future i can extend it to nearly every interpreted langage.
+I think the only disadvantage is that it slower that C API, but it is still very fast so for almost all the the possible you could do with this library you won't be able to it.

 ## How to install it
 This is a header only library, so you just need to include the file __ScriptCaller.hpp__ located in the folder __unique_header__ or all the headers located in the folder __src__.